AStroCvijo/coderag/README.md

 [Experiments and Evaluations](https://astrocvijo.github.io/llm_listwise_reranker_for_coderag/docs/experiments.pdf)

-This document provides comprehensive insights into the performance, benchmarks, and various configurations tested during the development of the LLM Listwise Reranker for CodeRAG.
+This document provides comprehensive insights into the performance, benchmarks, and various configurations tested during the development of CodeRAG.
 It includes comparisons of different embedding models, chunk sizes, and other parameters to help you understand the system's capabilities and optimize it for your specific use case.

 ## 🧩**Seamless Integration with Multiple LLM and Embedding Providers (Local/API/Custom)**